 MALIK RAHIM: We do everything.
 We have about 15 different operations.
-To name a few, we have our Ninth Ward Distribution Center, our Lower Ninth Ward Distribution Center, our distribution center that we operate with four directions up in Dulac, which is in Homa, where we assist the Native American community there.
+To name a few, we have our Ninth Ward distribution center, our Lower Ninth Ward distribution center, our distribution center that we operate with Four Directions up in Dulac, which is in Houma, where we assist the Native American community there.
 We have our legal clinic.
 We have our — again, now we operate three health clinics.
-We operate two: our uptown — I mean, our West Bank Health Clinic and our East Bank Health Clinic.
+We operate two: our uptown — I mean, our West Bank health clinic and our East Bank health clinic.
 Then we have one that we assist the immigrant population, who is totally being enslaved in Louisiana, because we have avaricious businessmen that’s going around Central America enticing people to come to America, promising them all type of wages.

 AMY GOODMAN: Malik Rahim is a community organizer, co-founder of Common Ground Collective.
 We’ll come back to his description of New Orleans today and the story that is still untold of the level of grassroots organizing that has gone on over the last year.

 AMY GOODMAN: We return to our conversation with New Orleans community activist and co-founder of the Common Ground Collective, Malik Rahim.